taibislamdipu/creative-agency-client/README.md

 ## Key Features

 * Customer can place order,
+* Customer can Pay by using their International Payment Card (Visa card, Mastercard and more),
 * Cancel the order,
 * Manage order history,
 * Post review about the services.